irmen/prog8/docs/source/programming.rst

 sin16(x)
     Fast 16-bit word sine of angle 0..255, result is in range -32767..32767

+sinr8u(x)
+    Fast 8-bit ubyte sine of angle 0..179 (each is a 2 degree step), result is in range 0..255 Angles 180..255 will yield a garbage result!

+sinr8(x)
+    Fast 8-bit byte sine of angle 0..179 (each is a 2 degree step), result is in range -127..127 Angles 180..255 will yield a garbage result!

+sinr16u(x)
+    Fast 16-bit uword sine of angle 0..179 (each is a 2 degree step), result is in range 0..65535 Angles 180..255 will yield a garbage result!

+sinr16(x)
+    Fast 16-bit word sine of angle 0..179 (each is a 2 degree step), result is in range -32767..32767 Angles 180..255 will yield a garbage result!

 sqrt16(w)
     16 bit unsigned integer Square root.
 Result is unsigned byte.